Using SQL like conditions, this tool allows you to mine for very specific numbers.

 You could add as many conditions as you like, and they can track any interface.

-All conditions except the first also require a conjunction key, either ‘AND’ or ‘OR’, which will determine how the engine joins the conditions to filter the eventual data.
+All conditions except the first also require a conjunction key, either ‘AND’ or ‘OR’, which will determine how the engine joins the conditions to calculate the output data.

 For example, we may only be interested in cases where the gender was female, so we could add another condition to only include cases where ‘main.inputs.list’ is equal to “Female”: